mholling/nswtopo/docs/overlay.md

 $ nswtopo overlay --stroke none --fill black --opacity 0.3 map.tgz oob.kml
 ```

-# Simplifying Tracks
+# Track Simplification

-When importing GPS tracks, you may notice that GPS noise produces unwanted irregularities or roughness.
-Use the `--simplify` option to smooth out these artefacts and produce a better-looking track.
+When importing GPS tracks, noise can produce unwanted irregularities or roughness.
+Some simplification is applied to GPX tracks to smooth out these artefacts and produce a better-looking track.
+Use the `--simplify` option to apply simplification to KML linestrings as well.

 The default tolerance ensures that the track position will not be adjusted by more than 0.5 millimetres on the map.
-(Use the `--tolerance` option to override this value.)
+Tolerance can be adjusted by providing a `--tolerance` value.